Passkeys - Design Your Solution

 Passkeys User Experience

 A major stakeholder concern when introducing passkeys is the user experience.
-If a user only runs your apps on a single device, then both the registration and authentication steps are extremely simple and user-friendly, even for non-technical users.
+If a user only runs your apps on a single device, both the registration and authentication steps are extremely simple and user-friendly, even for non-technical users.
 Each user simply clicks continue and then provides their familiar device credential as a second factor.

 Simple registration prompt